U.S. airlines stand by 737 MAX as some customers, nations reject it

 Many potential passengers took to social media to express concerns, asking if they could change their flights and some even asking for cancellation.
 Southwest Airlines’ Twitter account (@SouthwestAir) was busy with hundreds of customers concerned about the plane.

 Andrea Call (@andi_call) tweeted to Southwest that she was traveling with her daughter in May.
 “I don’t want to be on a Boeing Max 8,” she said.
 The airline responded that it was focused on safety, adding, “Our fleet of Boeing 737 MAX 8 aircraft are operating as planned today and we plan to operate those aircraft going forward.”
-Call would have to wait until 24 hours before the flight to find out what aircraft would be used.”
+Southwest told Call to contact it 24 hours before her flight to find out what aircraft would be used.

 Twitter user Sandy (@nycsandygirl) tweeted that she had called American Airlines to change her flight but was told waivers were unavailable for nonrefundable fares.